gregoryyy/ragster/README.md

 ---

-## 🚀 Features

-- Local LLM support via Ollama (e.g., Mistral, LLaMA 3, Deepseek-R1)
-- Vector indexing and retrieval with FAISS
-- External metadata mapping for traceable answers
-- Modular ingestion layer (PDFs, crawls, search results)
-- Easy to extend: reasoning, reranking, hybrid retrieval, UI

-- The system is meant to try out the latest openly accessible libraries
-- The result should replace previous work in Pitch2Canvas

----

 ## Design idea

-The main idea is to provide a private search assistant that uses LLMs to interact with plain text robustly and various services to enhance the model context, ontology to express structured knowledge
+The main idea is to provide a private search assistant that uses LLMs to interact with plain text robustly and various services to enhance the model context, ontology to express structured knowledge and ground responses.

 Ragster is a modular, extensible framework for conducting deep, explainable, and automated research using local or remote language models.
 It integrates Retrieval-Augmented Generation (RAG), structured context handling, and logic-based reasoning to create a programmable system capable of querying, validating, and synthesizing information across a variety of sources.